jhpyle/docassemble/_docs/objects.md

 server accesses them by copying them from the cloud to the server and then copying them back to the cloud.
 If the file does not exist yet, calling `.retrieve()` will generate an error.

+<a name="DAFile.set_attributes"></a>The `.set_attributes()` command
+allows you to set two characteristics of the uploaded document:

+* `private`: the default value of this attribute is `True`, which means that other interviews and other interview sessions cannot access the contents of the file, even if they know the `.number` or have the `DAFile` object itself.
+You will need to set the `private` attribute to `False` if you want other sessions to be able to access the file.
+For example, you might store a [`DAFile`] object in [storage] and retrieve it within other interviews at a later time.
+  The contents of the file will not be accessible unless you set `private` to `False`.
+* `persistent`: the default value of this attribute is `False`, which means that the file will be deleted when the interview session is deleted.
+Interview sessions are deleted when the user presses an [exit button] or an [exit command] is run.
+Interview sessions are also deleted when the session has been [inactive for a period].
+You can prevent the deletion of the files by setting the `persistent` attribute to `True`.

+You can set these attributes with code like this:

+{% highlight yaml %}
+question: |
+  Sign your name
+signature: user_signature
+---
+mandatory: True
+code: |
+  user_signature.set_attributes(persistent=True)
+{% endhighlight %}

+To see the values of the attributes for a variable like `user_signature`, refer to `user_signature.private` and `user_signature.persistent`, which are set by [`.retrieve()`](#DAFile.retrieve).
+Setting these attributes directly has no effect; you need to use [`.set_attributes()`] to set them.

 <a name="DAFile.slurp"></a>The `.slurp()` method reads the contents of
 the file and returns them as a value.